igem-fau/website/content/awards/model.md

 ### Why we favoured _(G4S)4_

 According to Klein et al., the diameter of an scFv is about 35 Å \[Klein et al. 2009\].
-Our own distance calculations of the scFv fragment from the pdb entry 3h3b using pymol resulted in an average diameter of about 42 Å. We calculated the distance between the C-terminal alpha-C atom of the V<sub>H</sub> region (where the linker to the complement scFv is attached) and alpha-C atoms of residues lying at the outer border of the protein.
+Our own distance calculations of the scFv fragment from the pdb entry 3h3b using pymol resulted in an average diameter of about 42 Å. We calculated the distance between the C-terminal {{% rawhtml %}}&alpha;{{% /rawhtml %}}-C atom of the V<sub>H</sub> region (where the linker to the complement scFv is attached) and {{% rawhtml %}}&alpha;{{% /rawhtml %}}-C atoms of residues lying at the outer border of the protein.
 This can be seen in the video below.
 The V<sub>H</sub> and V<sub>L</sub> regions are colored in red and green, respectively.
 The linker would be attached at the yellow marked atom.
-The aforementioned alpha-C atoms are presented as spheres.
+The aforementioned {{% rawhtml %}}&alpha;{{% /rawhtml %}}-C atoms are presented as spheres.

 ![<scFv domain>](/awards/images/lscFv.gif)